 - Always double-check with executives or your CEO when you get a request for a wire transfer or gift card purchase.
 Do this by calling the person directly and not using the contact information in the email (don’t hit reply!)

 - Carefully inspect the sender’s email address.
 Does it have any missing letters?

 - Never reply with personal, confidential, or financial information to “verify” identity

-- Share information about this scam with your coworkers so they are aware of it and know what to look fo
+- Share information about this scam with your coworkers so they are aware of it and know what to look for

-You can report scams to the police and consider submitting it to the Better Business Bureau’s Scam Tracker.
+You can report scams to the police and consider submitting them to the Better Business Bureau’s Scam Tracker.

 Was this information helpful?
 You might like these posts too!

 - How to report COVID-19 price gouging

 - COVID-19: how to request a deferral on your Autoplan payment plan